DataDog/documentation/content/en/developers/marketplace/_index.md

 6. [Submit a pull-request](#submit-a-pull-request)
 7. [Approve tile for release](#approve-tile-for-release)

-### Choose an integration type
+### Choose an integration type or tile only listing

-There are a few different ways to integrate with Datadog.
-Depending on the use case and type of integration, choose the approach that makes the most sense for your offering.
+There are a few different ways to list on the Datadog Integrations or Marketplace pages.
+Depending on the use case, choose the approach that makes the most sense for your offering.

 #### [Datadog Agent-based integration][12]